HookyQR/VSCodeBeautify/README.md

 }
 ```

-Beautify on save can be enables for all, or just specific file types.
+Beautify on save can be enabled for all, or just specific file types.
 Files that you do not wish to be beautified can be excluded in the user or workspace settings files.
 Settings examples:

 ```javascript
 "beautify.onSave": true, // beautify HTML, CSS, JavaScript, and JSON on save